 - Knowledge of ecological concepts and natural history

 - Current Standard First Aid and CPR certification, Wilderness First Aid preferred (or ability to get before employment)

-- Ability to be in an active, outdoor environment in a variety of weather conditions
+- Ability to work in an active, outdoor environment in a variety of weather conditions

 - Ability to safely lead groups over various terrain (uneven ground, roots, uphill hiking), while carrying a small backpack with teaching and first aid supplies

 - Professional appearance and attitude

-First season salary is $325/week with step increases based on experience.
-Benefits include shared, rustic housing (optional), meals during overnight programs, laundry, internet access, and camping equipment usage.
+First season salary is $325/week with step increases based on experience and certifications.
+Benefits include shared rustic housing (optional), meals during overnight programs, laundry, and internet access.
 Tanglewood and Blueberry Cove positions qualify for internships in any program season.